ovhlabs/knowledge-base/en/_posts/2016-02-29-using-kibana-with-laas.md

 That was easy right ?
 If you are not too tired, proceed with the next section.

-#2 Select your Stream Alias
+#2 Select your Stream Alias <a name="alias">&nbsp;</a>

 To access your logs from Kibana, you will need to setup an Elasticsearch Alias and link them to your Graylog streams, so here we go again :

- 1. Sign in on [https://www.runabove.com](https://www.runabove.com), PaaS Logs lab section (skip this step if you are already in ;-)
+ 1. Login to your account at [https://www.runabove.com](https://www.runabove.com) then go to the PaaS Logs lab section (skip this step if you are already in ;-)
- 2. On alias zone, click on blue + button
+ 2. In the alias panel, click on the blue '+' button
- 3. Choose a name, define a description
+ 3. Choose a name and define a description for your alias
- 4. Save the entry
+ 4. Save the entry by clicking the floppy disk button.
- 5. Once status marked as OK (refresh page if necessary) click on Associate link
+ 5. Once the status is marked as OK (refresh page if necessary), click on the `Associate` link
  6. Define there the graylog streams you want to associate to your alias
  7. That's it.